sourmash-bio/sourmash/doc/api-example.md

 ```

-and note that there's a convenience function that does the same thing
+Also note that there's a convenience function that does the same thing,
-faster --
+faster!
 ```
 >>> smaller2 = larger.downsample_n(500)
 >>> smaller2 == smaller